bthate/genocide/docs/index.rst

 GENOCIDE
 ########

-| "By adding Article 11 to the requirements, saying it has jurisdicition over genocide
+| "By adding Article 11 to the requirements, saying it has jurisdicition over
-| when it is after 2002, the prosecutor is actualy saying it has jurisidition over the
+| genocide when it is after 2002, the prosecutor is actualy saying it has
-| kings genocide and is missing the cooperation of the netherlands to arrest it’s own
+| jurisidition over the kings genocide and is missing the cooperation of
-| king and stop the kings genocide.”
+| the netherlands to arrest it’s own king and stop the kings genocide.”

-| By having the cooperation of the netherlands as the limiting working on the jurisdiction
-| of the court over the kings genocide, the court can act on it's own to excersice it's
-| acknowledge jursidiction over the kings genocide.

-| From the jurisdicition the court has over the kings genocide, disgarding all limiting
-| workings on that jurdisiction, it should be able to proclaim complete jurisdiction.
+| The prosecutor may, at any time, reconsider a decision whether to initiate an
+| investigation or prosecution based on new facts or information AND shall not
+| preclude the prosecutor from considering further information submitted to him
+| or her.

 using the law to administer poison, the king of the netherlands commits genocide.